16-23 January 2021- 2 spots left

 - Recommended: High rubber boots or fishing b

-- Highly recommended: thermal, water-proof, knee-high rubber boots or waders for shooting on the shore
+- Thermal, water-proof, knee-high rubber boots or waders for shooting on the shore;

-- Ice spikes are MANDATORY to protect yourself from slipping on icy surfaces.
-You are obligated to obtain the spikes before arrival, and they need to be proper spikes (with metal triangles rather then springs or metal dots at the bottom).
-Please do not bring crampons - they take ages to put on and they aren't needed.
+- Ice spikes to protect yourself from slipping on icy surfaces.
+You are obligated to obtain the spikes before arrival, and they need to be proper spikes (with metal triangles rather then springs or metal dots at the bottom);

 Professional photographer, guide.
 In addition to photography and travel, Vladimir conducts professional workshops on post-processing in Photoshop and Lightroom editors, panoramic photography, night landscape photography.